threefoldtech/info_grid/src/faq/faq.md

 ***

-### To deploy a load on the Threefold Grid, I need to generate SSH keys.
-How can I generate SSH keys on MAC, Linux or Windows?

-To generate SSH keys, you can use [OpenSSH client](https://www.openssh.com/) for MAC, Linux or Windows.
-For Windows, it is also possible to use [PuTTY client](https://www.putty.org/).

-For the detailed steps, go to [this link](https://helpdeskgeek.com/how-to/how-to-generate-ssh-keys-on-windows-mac-and-linux/) from Help Desk Geek.

-***

 ### I want to deploy a virtual machine (VM) on Threefold.
 How can I do this?

 Read this [short documentation](https://library.threefold.me/info/manual/#/manual__weblets_vm) and you'll soon be exploring the virtual machine world!